Nest4Less/api-docs/index.md

   {
     "invitation": {
       "email": string,
-      "vendor_id": integer, // optional, may only be specified for existing vendors, although email takes precedence if present
+      "vendor_id": integer, // optional, should only be specified for existing vendors, although email takes precedence if present
       "name": string,
       "company": string,

-      "category": string, // must only be specified for new vendors
+      "category": string, // should only be specified for new vendors

       // optional
       "phone": string,